 If you have experienced financial hardship due to the costs of essential bills like gas and electricity there are organisations out there that can help.

 These grants are dependent on your personal situation so you will need to provide some information first.

 Who can I speak to if I am in financial hardship?

-If, however, you feel your financial difficulties are more far-reaching there are a number of options available – please see our previous blog “Help and Advice” for more info, but it is summarised below:
+If, however, you feel your financial difficulties are more far-reaching there are a number of options available.
+You should only consider short term loans from QuidMarket if you have exhausted all other options, so please see our “Help and Advice” page for more info, but it is summarised below: